akerlund/RTL/oscillator/README.md

 ## Testbench

-The testbench is written in UVM and use the APB3 agent located in the **vip** directory.
+The test bench is written in UVM and use the APB3 agent located in the **vip** directory.
 There will be no scoreboard written as far of as today, instead the waveforms will be verified by eye.

 ### tc_osc_simple_test